S. N. Tripathi: As actor

 Interested in acting, Tripathi's first role was in the film Jeevan Naiya (1936).
 He acted in Uttara Abhimanyu (1946) and then played the role of Hanuman along with Trilok Kapoor who played Ram in the Homi Wadia directed superhit movie Ram Bhakt Hanuman (1948) where he also composed the music, his first prominent role as an actor.
 He was to continue playing the character of Hanuman in several films, including Homi Wadia's film, Hanuman Patal Vijay (1951).

 As director

 Besides acting and composing music, Tripathi began directing films in 1957.
 He first directorial venture was Rani Roopmati for which he also composed the music.
 In 1959, Tripathi directed Kavi Kalidas and Pakshiraj as well Ram Hanuman Yudh.
 In 1962, he directed Shiv Parvati starring Trilok Kapoor, Ragini and Jeevan.
 He ventured into directing Bhojpuri films like Bidesiya (1963), which became a success at the box-office.
-He continued to direct films till 1976 when he directed Naag Champa, his last film as a director.
+He continued to direct films till 1980 when he directed Jaagal Bhag Hamaar, his last film as a director.